perak/meteor-test/README.md

 		// this code is executed at server server.eval(function() {
-			// Server is waiting new customer to appear in Customers collection Customers.find().observe({
-				added: addedNewCustomer
-			});
-			// this function is executed when new customer appear function addedNewCustomer(customer) {
+			// this function is callback which will be executed when new customer appears function addedNewCustomer(customer) {
 				// send event whith customer object
 				emit("customer", customer);
 			}

+			// Set callback to execute when new customer appears in Customers collection Customers.find().observe({
+				added: addedNewCustomer
+			});
 		});

 		// catch event sent from server